 9. Choose a simple (but chic) grey sofa

-We all love on-trend colourful sofas but sometimes we want to keep it simple and uncomplicated.
+We all love on-trend colorful sofas but sometimes we want to keep it simple and uncomplicated.
 That’s where a grey sofa really comes into its own.
 It suits all styles of living room, from country cottage to industrial to contemporary, and anything in between.
-Give it some life and add a few strong accent colours or simply layer your greys for a more monotone feel.
+Give it some life and add a few strong accent colors or simply layer your greys for a more monotone feel.